Yes, you can use it for size enhancement, but for regular people who already have a decent monitor, it’s quite useless.

 “When we were working on Windows 10, we decided to go out and talk to the different people who were building these great VR experiences — Valve, all these guys — and see what we can do in Windows 10 to make this the best possible platform for VR.
 We’ve been taking that feedback and all that is in our road map for Windows 10.
 That’s been helpful.”

-Here is what Phil Spencer – head of Xbox said in 2016:
+In 2016, Phil Spencer – head of Xbox, said this about VR:

 “I hope Sony has success with what they’re trying to do because I think it’s good for our industry as innovations like VR take off.
 But for me, and where we are with Xbox, my bet is putting the development tools in the hands of literally millions of people who can go on Windows and start building their own VR experiences is likely to lead to faster content innovation than a closed ecosystem would.”

-Here is what Phil Spencer – head of Xbox said in 2017:
+In 2017, Phil Spencer – head of Xbox, said this about VR:

 I love what we’re all try to go to.
 Actually the teams share a lot of learning—we’ve had the Sony team up,